junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2051
-congress: 114th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 2051

-That the bill from the House of Representatives (H.R.
-2051) entitled “An Act to amend the Agricultural Marketing Act of 1946 to extend the livestock mandatory price reporting requirements, and for other purposes.”, do pass with the following
+> To amend the Agricultural Marketing Act of 1946 to extend the livestock mandatory price reporting requirements, and for other purposes.

-*Strike out all after the enacting clause and insert:*
+## § 1.
+Short title; table of contents

+- **(a)** *Short title* This Act may be cited as the “Agriculture Reauthorizations Act of 2015”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows: